triggerfishmartech/sitecore-listexporter/README.md

 ### sitecore-campaignlistexporter
 - Sitecore ListManagement xConnect Web Export provides a way to export the Facet fields to the CSV.
-- The code here leverages this feature by adding a patch to App_Config/Sitecore/ListManagement/Sitecore.ListManagement.config
+- The code here extends this feature by adding a patch to App_Config/Sitecore/ListManagement/Sitecore.ListManagement.config
 to export the custom fields to the CSV.
-- The patch file consists of a class implementing IContactDataReader which defines the functionality to retrieve the campaign Id from the contact interactions & a field name which renders to column name on the exported CSV file.
+- The patch file consists of a class implementing IContactDataReader which defines the functionality to export the last known campaign name from the contact interactions in a list & a field name which renders to column name on the exported CSV file.

 ### CSV example
 ![Screenshot](https://i.postimg.cc/52BHVQFZ/xls.png)